Reference · Archetypes

 ApproachTrend-aware framing.
 What others are buying.
 Group features.

-What damagesPrivate personalisation that ignores social signals.
+What kills the openPrivate personalisation that ignores social signals.
 Solo product push during a community moment.

 Common inFashion, food experiences, fitness studios, event-driven categories.